se-edu/collate/docs/Developer-Guide.md

     this.primaryStage.show();
 }
 ```
-`RootLayout.fxml` has a type of JavaFX's `BorderPane` which is a type of `Pane`.
-It allows us to layout JavaFX components by specifying which position of the `BorderPane` they should appear in, be it top, left, right, bottom or center.
-The command bar where users enter commands in is positioned at the bottom and the statistics from the `collate` command is placed in the center.
+`RootLayout.fxml` is a type of JavaFX's `BorderPane` which in turn is a type of `Pane`.
+It allows us to layout JavaFX components by specifying which position of the `BorderPane` they should appear in, be it top, left, right, bottom or centre.
+The command bar where users enter commands in is positioned at the bottom and the statistics from the `collate` command is placed in the centre.

 > You can also customise the height and width of the window by modifying the `prefHeight` and `prefWidth` parameters in `RootLayout.fxml`.

-When a user presses any key, `MainApp` receives this information and decides what to do with them.
-The current implementation listens for the enter key which implies that the user has entered a command and would like for it to be executed.
+When a user presses any key, `MainApp` receives this information and decides what to do next.
+The current implementation listens for the enter key being pressed.
+The enter key is used by users to express their intent to execute the command they have typed out.

 > This implementation allows Collate to be extended to listen for other keystrokes such as `tab`, `up`, `down`, etc.